paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (i) This order shall be effective immediately.

 #### Extension of Term of National Industrial Security Program Policy Advisory Committee
-Term of the National Industrial Security Program Policy Advisory Committee extended until Sept.
-30, 2013, by Ex.
+Term of National Industrial Security Program Policy Advisory Committee extended until Sept.
+30, 2017, by Ex.
 Ord.
-No. 13585, Sept.
-30, 2011, 76 F.R.
-62281, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Term of the National Industrial Security Program Policy Advisory Committee extended until Sept.
-30, 2015, by Ex.
+Previous extensions of term of National Industrial Security Program Policy Advisory Committee were contained in the following prior Executive Orders:

+Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+61817, extended term until Sept.
+30, 2015.

+Ex.
+Ord.
+No. 13585, Sept.
+30, 2011, 76 F.R.
+62281, extended term until Sept.
+30, 2013.

 #### Ex.
 Ord.
 No. 12937.
 Declassification of Selected Records Within National Archives of United States
 Ex.
 Ord.
 No. 12937, Nov.
 10, 1994, 59 F.R.
 59097, provided: